Online Anxiety Therapy That Actually Works

 Benefits of Attending Online Therapy for Stress-Related Anxiety

 If you’re juggling too many roles and struggling to keep up, I can help you slow down without compromising your ambition or values through the use of ACT, CBT, and Mindfulness.
-I work with high-achievers to manage overwhelm, set healthy boundaries, and cultivate resilience in both personal and professional settings.
+I work with high-achievers and business owners to manage overwhelm, set healthy boundaries, and cultivate resilience in both personal and professional settings.

-• Persistent fear something is wrong with your health—even when tests say otherwise.
+• Persistent fear something is wrong with your health, even when tests say otherwise.
 You might constantly Google symptoms (also known as “cyberchondria”), seek repeated reassurance at doctor visits, or feel stuck in worst-case thinking.
 For high-performing women, it often stems from a need for "control,” which includes physical health.

 Benefits of Attending Online Therapy for Medical Anxiety